Sharepoint (SP) Server, like most Microsoft products, has a support lifecycle that lasts 10 years from its initial release.

 Trusted Tech Team: A Microsoft Gold Partner

-To receive more details about Sharepoint Server 2010 EOS and that of other Office 2010 clients and servers, contact a Trusted Tech Team member today for a free consultation.
-Our Licensing Engineers are here to help you get the most out of your software subscriptions, while providing the lowest possible costs on the market.
+To receive more information about Sharepoint Server 2010 EOS and Office 2010, contact Trusted Tech Team for a free consultation.
+Our Licensing Engineers are here to help you get the most out of your software subscriptions, and provide you the lowest possible costs on the market.

 Subscribe to the Trusted Tech Team Blog